sentimony/sentimony-jekyll/_posts/releases/2017-07-25-zymosis-insight.md

 mastered_by: <a href="https://www.facebook.com/zymosis.dimitro" target="_blank" rel="noopener">Dimitro @ Zymosis Studio</a>
 ---

-Sentimony Records team is proud to present «Insight» - new Zymosis full-length album.
+Sentimony Records team is proud to present «Insight» - new <a href="/artist/zymosis/">Zymosis</a> full-length album.

 _I was looking for Power, but I did not find anything ..._